 No correction will be eligible for interest-free treatment if any of the following apply.

 The amounts underreported relate to an issue that was raised in an examination of a prior period.

-You knowingly underreported your employment tax liability.
+You knowingly underreported your tax liability.

 You received a notice and demand for payment.

 If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
 Do not attach an explanation when you file your return.

 The process to correct a previously filed Form 945 or file a claim for refund is outlined below.